Def Leppard

 First records

-Their first album, 1980’s On Through the Night, establishes itself in the top fifteen of the British charts and they open for Pat Traves, AC/DC and Ted Nugent.
-They catch the attention of AC/DC producer Robert John “Mutt” Lange, who decides to produce the next album, 1981’s High ‘n’ Dry.[2]
-The album has songs considered classics of the group such as “Let It Go”, “Another Hit And Run” and “No, No, No”.
-The song “Bringin’ on the Heartbreak” (which would be re-recorded in 2003 by singer Mariah Carey), from the same album, becomes the first heavy metal ballad to play on MTV.
-Pete Willis leaves the band due to alcoholism problems and is replaced by Phil Collen, from the band Girl.
+Their first album, 1980’s On Through the Night, established itself in the top fifteen of the British charts, and they opened for Pat Traves, AC/DC and Ted Nugent.
+They caught the attention of AC/DC producer Robert John “Mutt” Lange, who decided to produce the next album, 1981’s High ‘n’ Dry.[2]
+The album has songs considered classics of the group, such as “Let It Go”, “Another Hit And Run” and “No, No, No”.
+The song “Bringin’ on the Heartbreak” (which would be re-recorded in 2003 by singer Mariah Carey) from the same album became the first heavy metal ballad to play on MTV.
+Pete Willis leaves the band due to alcoholism problems and is replaced by Phil Collen from the band Girl.
 It is with Collen that the group records the album that would make them world-famous, Pyromania.

 Worldwide success and tragedy

-Pyromania, from 1983, is a smash hit.
+“Pyromania”, from 1983, is a smash hit.
 Songs like “Rock!
 Rock!
-Til You Drop”, “Photograph”, “Foolin'”, “Rock of Ages”, “Too Late for Love” and “Die Hard The Hunter” become true anthems among fans.
-The music video for the song “Photograph”, a theme dedicated to the diva Marilyn Monroe, becomes the most requested on MTV, surpassing that of Michael Jackson’s song “Beat It”.
-A Gallup poll names the band as the most popular in the United States, and they are also considered the most popular band in England, their homeland where they were not initially well accepted.
-They are invited to play at the Rock in Rio festival, which would take place in 1985 in the city of Rio de Janeiro, but since they had not finished their next album, Hysteria, they did not close the deal to come to Rock in Rio.
-There was a great expectation, both from the fans and the band itself, about these presentations in the famous Brazilian city.
-In late December 1984, drummer Rick Allen is involved in a terrible car accident and his left arm is amputated,[3] doctors try to reattach the limb, but without success.
-All professional engagements are immediately canceled and the band withdraws for four years.
+Til You Drop”, “Photograph”, “Foolin'”, “Rock of Ages”, “Too Late for Love”, and “Die Hard The Hunter” become true anthems among fans.
+The music video for the song “Photograph”, a theme dedicated to the diva Marilyn Monroe, became the most requested on MTV, surpassing that of Michael Jackson’s song “Beat It”.
+A Gallup poll names the band as the most popular in the United States, and they are also considered the most popular band in England, their homeland, where they were not initially well accepted.

 The return and another tragedy